 Many people think current New Orleans Music is traditional Jazz (also known as "Dixieland"), which isn't true.
 The stereotype of New Orleans as the birthplace of Jazz is true enough, and indeed, today's traditional style was the happening Jazz in the 1920's.
 But today, at least inthe sense of it being "current" music, is as much an anachronism there as anywhere.
 There is plenty of traditional Jazz to be heard in New Orleans, but (with the exception of the famous Preservation Hall) it is played largely in French Quarter tourist traps, for people who want to squeeze in some "New Orleans Music" between visits to Jackson Square and the Superdome.

-the greatest American drummers.
+Modern New Orleans music is a unique syncopated, funky attitude.
 It is the result of the centuries of African, Caribbean, Latin and Acadian influences, blessed with purely American influnces: Jazz, Blues, Brass Bands, Rock and Funk.

 The great New Orleans musicians have left a legacy that continues to evolve.
-A legion of great musicians cut their chops there: Fats Domino, Huey "Piano" Smith, Dr. John, Allen Toussaint, Zutty Singleton, Al Hirt, Pete Fountain, The Meters (and their modern incarnation Neville Brothers—the current Kings of New Orleans funk), and perhaps the greatest of all New Orleans musicians: Louis Armstrong and Professor Longhair.
+A legion of great musicians cut their chops there: Fats Domino, Huey "Piano" Smith, Dr. John, Allen Toussaint, Zutty Singleton, Al Hirt, Pete Fountain, The Meters (and their modern incarnation Neville Brothersthe current Kings of New Orleans funk), and perhaps the greatest of all New Orleans musicians: Louis Armstrong and Professor Longhair.
 This is only a fraction of a list of course.

 New Orleans has spawned some of the greatest American drummers.
 Their style of playing is unique and alive, and exists in any density only there.
 Consequently, generations of New Orleans drummers have grown up with the knowledge passed to them, watching and learning from great, if unknown, masters.